Parents prepping kids for back-to-school might also be trying to prep their bank accounts.

 Sharita M. Humphrey, financial educator and spokesperson for Self Financialtold TODAY Parents that it’s important for parents to think ahead when it comes to the financial implications of back-to-school spending.

 “Carrying debt each month is stressful and can negatively impact your credit,” Humphrey said.
-“Planning back-to-school shopping purchases by looking for the best deals will help to alleviate unnecessary spending and limit what
+“Planning back-to-school shopping purchases by looking for the best deals will help to alleviate unnecessary spending and limit what you put on

 Read More